cvdebeer/AmandaT_mp1/README.md

 Another feature idea

 # H2 Technologies Used

+🔸 Favicon- https://www.quora.com/How-can-I-get-the-logo-on-title-bar (working code to get the icon into the tab bar at the top of the page)  and https://convertico.com/  - to convert my png to ico so that it is more compatible with all browsers
+🔸 Google fonts- Jura, Marck Script and Exo 2

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
 JQuery
 The project uses JQuery to simplify DOM manipulation.